Allosexuality

-Allosexuality is the ability to experience sexual attraction, in contrast with the 1% or less of the total population who experience asexuality.
+Allosexuality is the ability to experience typical patterns of sexual attraction, in contrast with people on the asexual spectrum.
 For an individual who experiences sexual attraction, this identity is expressed as allosexual, sometimes shortened to allo; synonymous terms include zedsexual, or simply sexual.

-The identity is general, and includes all the more specific identities of sexual attraction, such as heterosexual, gay, bisexual, or pansexual, among others.
+The identity is general, and includes all the more specific identities of sexual attraction, such as heterosexual, homosexual, bisexual, or pansexual, among others.
 Allosexual identity does not imply any particular experiences, or frequency, of sexual attraction or sexual encounters.

 Terminology

 The prefix allo- comes from the Greek word Állos, meaning "other", "different", or "atypical".
 It was attached to the suffix 'sexual' to create a term meaning "a person who experiences sexual attraction towards others".
 The structure parallels other sexuality terms such as homosexual, heterosexual, bisexual, pansexual, asexual, etc.

 History

 In a medicalized context, allosexual has been used in contrast to autosexual, thus describing sexual attraction towards others or sexual behavior between multiple people.
 The term was coined by the asexual community as a way to name and discuss the experiences of all types of non-asexual people.
 It is used to normalize asexuality and provide a term that can be used in conjunction with ace terminology, making asexuality just another sexuality among others, rather than being a deviation from what is simply 'normal' due to the relative proportions of the population who do, or do not, experience sexual attraction.